mycargus/pact-wiki/Troubleshooting.md

 ### Show full backtrace for pact:verify

-Add `BACKTRACE=true` to the `rake pact:verify` command (you'll probably want to set the `PACT_DESCRIPTION` and `PACT_PROVIDER_STATE` environment variables too so that you don't have to trawl through every backtrace for every interaction in your pact).
+Add `BACKTRACE=true` to the `rake pact:verify` command (you'll probably want to set the `PACT_DESCRIPTION` and `PACT_PROVIDER_STATE` environment variables too so that you don't have to trawl through every backtrace for every interaction in your pact at once).

     $ bundle exec rake pact:verify BACKTRACE=true